rafaeleufrasio/lightning/docs/source/inputs/fitting_algorithm.rst

 algorithm from `Goodman & Weare (2010)
 <https://ui.adsabs.harvard.edu/abs/2010CAMCS...5...65G/abstract>`_, and a Levenberg–Marquardt
 algorithm implemented via `Craig Markwardt’s MPFIT <http://purl.com/net/mpfit>`_.
-Below, we first compare the MPFIT and MCMC algorithms and give advise on how to select between them.
+Below, we first compare the MPFIT and MCMC algorithms and give advice on how to select between them.
 Then, we explain how the algorithms are initialized.
 Finally, we describe each algorithm and its corresponding hyper-parameters in more detail.